What Do Moles Eat? Their Diet Explained

 Moles possess many of the same senses as humans, although they use them to different degrees.
 It’s well known that moles are practically blind, which makes sense given how much time they spend underground.
 They can only detect light and movement, and can not distinguish color or objects at a distance.
 As such, they rely on their other senses more to find food.
 In particular, they have very keen senses of smell, touch, and hearing.
 A mole uses its hearing to sense vibrations in the soil around it, which is useful for finding burrowing worms.
 Additionally, research suggests that moles have a stereoscopic sense of smell.
 Each of its nostrils can operate independently, allowing it to determine the direction of a specific smell.
 Moles also have very sensitive whiskers, which they use to help them explore their environment.

-Moles are most active in the early morning or evening.
+Moles are most active in the early morning and late evening.
 They prefer to build their homes in moist, loamy soil where their tunnels can maintain their shape.
 A single mole can dig at a speed of nearly 15 feet per hour.
-Most tunnels are usually around 2 inches wide and about a foot below the surface.
+Most tunnels are usually around two inches wide and about a foot below the surface.
 Their dens contain many rooms, including sleeping quarters, a kitchen, birthing areas, and storage rooms.
 Moles are voracious eaters and tend to immediately consume what they find.
-In fact, the star-nosed mole is one of the fastest known eaters of any mammal, capable of consuming 10 mouthful-size earthworm chunks in just 2.3 seconds.
+In fact, the star-nosed mole is one of the fastest known eaters of any mammal, capable of consuming 10 bite-sized earthworm chunks in just 2.3 seconds.
 However, moles also collect uneaten food and store it for later consumption.
 Some moles have been known to store hundreds of earthworms inside their dens.

-What Do Moles Eat in the Wild?
+What Do Adult Moles Eat in the Wild?

 Animals That Burrow Underground: Mole